bmuellerhstat/rollback-scavenger-hunt/README.md

         modified:   rollback.md
 ```
 Yes, the commands have been replaced with `%%%%%%%%%%%%`.
-You need to **type the command that will discard your changes.**
+You need to **type the command that will discard your changes.**  NOTE: you do NOT need to type the `...`

 Now you know how to undo edits!